-Introduction: A national survey was recently conducted to explore medical education research priorities in Scotland.
-The identified themes and underlying priority areas can be linked to current medical education drivers in the UK.
+Dennis et al. recently conducted a national survey to explore medical education research priorities in Scotland.
+The identified themes and their underlying priority areas can be linked to current medical education drivers in the United Kingdom.
 The top priority area rated by stakeholders was: 'Understanding how to balance service and training conflicts'.
 Despite its perceived importance, a preliminary scoping exercise revealed the least activity with respect to published literature reviews.
-This protocol has therefore been developed so as to understand how patient care, other service demands and student/trainee learning can be simultaneously facilitated within the healthcare workplace.
-The review will identify key interventions designed to balance patient care and student/trainee learning, to understand how and why such interventions produce their effects.
-Our research questions seek to address how identified interventions enable balanced patient care-trainee learning within the healthcare workplace, for whom, why and under what circumstances.
+This protocol has therefore been developed to guide a body of work so as to understand how patient care, other service demands, and student/trainee learning can be simultaneously facilitated within the healthcare workplace.